Category: Meetings/Events

 Investing in Discovery slide

 Last week, I gave a briefing to congressional staff members and other interested parties about the role of basic science in biomedical research.
-The event was sponsored by the Ad Hoc Group for Medical Research Link to external website and the Congressional Biomedical Research Caucus.
+The event was sponsored by the Ad Hoc Group for Medical Research and the Congressional Biomedical Research Caucus.

-My talk [PDF] Link to external website, titled “Investing in Discovery: The Impact of Basic Research and the Role of the National Institute of General Medical Sciences,” focused on three themes:
+My talk, titled “Investing in Discovery: The Impact of Basic Research and the Role of the National Institute of General Medical Sciences,” focused on three themes:

 • The tremendous unity of biology at the molecular level, which enables researchers to use model organisms for discovery and other experiments directed toward uncovering fundamental biological mechanisms;